Roundups/tools

 Key features:

-• Comprehensive website SEO audits with crawling capabilities
+• Comprehensive website SEO audits with GEO-related checks

-• White label PDF reporting with custom branding
+• White Label PDF reporting with custom branding in 15 languages

 • Embed audit forms to generate leads